tomitan100/org.openhab.binding.bom/README.md

 ## Weather observation and forecast configuration

+Unfortunately it can be quite daunting to configure this binding due to the way BOM presents their data to the public.
+Hopefully the details below is sufficient to get the binding up and running.

 At minimum there are five fields required to process the data-feed.
 The observation product ID, the weather station ID of observation, the precis product ID, the city/town product ID and finally the area code.

 Observation data-feed is required to show the current weather information.